-It is therefore no surprise that many companies are under scrutiny for their protection of the environment which has been proven by recent parliament bills and the uprising support for sustainable laws to be passed by the Centre for International Environmental Law.
+It is therefore no surprise that many companies are under scrutiny following recent parliament bills and the uprising support for sustainable laws to be passed by the Centre for International Environmental Law.

-The use of ‘going green’ as a USP (Unique Selling Point) has also featured eminently in the business world but areas which generally escape the spotlight are marketing departments and promotional activities, but maybe that’s because they have new tricks up their sleeve…
+The use of ‘going green’ as a USP (Unique Selling Point) has also featured eminently in the business world.
+However, areas which generally escape the spotlight are marketing promotion, but maybe that’s because they have new tricks up their sleeve…

-Since the invention of paper on 200BC and the industrial revolution in 1760 business have eminently been using paper (amongst other tools) to promote their business in the market through posters, leaflets, pamphlets, letters, brochures, hand outs, notices , banners… The list could go on.
+Since the invention of paper in 200BC and the industrial revolution in 1760, business have been using paper (amongst other tools) to promote their business.
+This was through posters, leaflets, pamphlets, letters, brochures, banners… The list could go on.

-Suddenly Its 1991: the World Wide Web has just been established, but businesses merely tip-toe around the internet for some years.
-Initially it is very slow, used by scholars and academic types to share knowledge.
-Through the last 23 years the internet along with culture and technology has developed massively to suit business’s needs.
+Suddenly it’s 1991: the World Wide Web has just been established, but businesses tip-toe around the internet for years.
+Initially it is used by scholars and academics to share knowledge.
+Over the last 23 years the internet along with culture and technology has developed to suit business’s needs.

-Marketing moves with the culture and technology of the times and advanced smartphones and tablets have been born enabling greater opportunity for businesses and with social networking becoming a massive phenomenon (with just over 1.28 people using Facebook alone) keen marketers know they have hit the jackpot.
+Marketing moves with culture and technology.
+Advanced smartphones and tablets have enabled greater opportunities and with social networking a massive phenomenon.
+(With just over 1.28 people using Facebook alone) keen marketers know they have hit the jackpot.

-Now it’s 2014: and a girl is researching a marketing blog to write with a niche and a twist, the world at her fingertips.
+Now it’s 2014: and l am researching a marketing blog to write with a niche and a twist, the world at her fingertips.
 Anything is accessible if she just looks hard enough.
 Suddenly it hits her.